 Apart from being governed by the specific rules in Chapter 35 of the Civil Procedure Act, class actions are handled by the courts in the same manner as ordinary individual cases.
 Courts are, among other things, obliged to maintain an active dialogue with the parties during the preparatory stage of the proceedings.

 As a general rule, the main hearing in a civil case shall take place within six months of the date of submission of the writ of summons to the court, unless there are special circumstances.
 This also applies for class actions.
 However, in class action cases it is common for the defendant to contest whether the criteria for bringing the action as a class action have been met.
 This may lead to an exchange of pleadings and also, in some cases, a separate hearing with respect to the approval issue.
 If the class action is approved, the approval may also be appealed to the Court of Appeal.
 Thus, in many class actions it will not be possible to schedule the main hearing until later.6

-The class shall be represented in court by a class representative nominated by the court when giving approval to hear the action.
+The class shall be represented in court by a class representative.
+The class representative is nominated by the court in the decision where the court grants approval to hear the action.
 The representative shall keep the class members informed of the handling of the action.
-The representative is liable for costs awarded to the opposite party but can claim reimbursement from the class members individually if this was made a condition for registration as a class member.
-As a general rule, in addition to the class representative, the class is required to be legally represented by counsel, who shall be an advocate.
+The representative can be held liable for adverse cost.
+The representative can only claim reimbursement from the class members individually in opt-in actions where liability for adverse costs was made a condition for the registration as a class member.
+As a general rule, in addition to the class representative, the class is required to be represented by counsel, who shall be an advocate.

 iv Damages and costs